 Can acupuncture fees be claimed with health insurance?
-Learn about the type of policy you need and the costs that are covered.
+Find the cover you need

 Acupuncture is a safe, traditional Chinese health treatment in which needles are inserted into your body’s pressure points to bring pain relief and to treat medical conditions.
 In Australia it's recognised as a viable treatment and can be included in extras cover for out of hospital services.

 Compare extras health insurance starting from $3 per week

 Contents of this guide

 Acupuncture stimulates the nerves, causing the brain to release hormones and other helpful chemicals that help you heal faster and feel better.